Should You Call Your Ex To Get Back Together?

 Thinking about calling your ex?

-These feelings can be even more compounded if the new relationship comes to a close as well.
+These thoughts and feelings can be even more compounded if the new relationship comes to a close as well.
 If it was a good relationship, you might consider renewing it.
 But before you do, it is important to make sure you were safe, healthy, and happy in the relationship before, and that this desire ("Should I call my ex?") and rekindling an old flame won't burn you.

-Calling your ex: Taking a real look at the past
+Calling your ex: Taking a real look at the past and your breakup

 Deciding whether to call your ex-partner or even get back together with this person can mean starting with a clear and honest understanding of your previous relationship.
 This can help you to answer questions about why the relationship ended in the first place and whether or not it should be rekindled.